ctsit/ae_and_conmeds/README.md

 functionality of the forms.
 To download the latest instruments see https://github.com/ctsit/ae_and_conmeds/releases/latest

+After downloading the instruments you require from the above location, follow these instructions to upload them into your REDCap instance

 * Open your project
 * Open 'Project Setup'
 * Open 'Online Designer'